webflo/boxen-sshuserconfig/README.md

 #you can also set the
 # - priv_key_name
 # - remote_port
-# - user ( the user this entry should stored for, so the "desti home folder")
+# - user ( the user this entry should stored for, so the "destination home folder")
 ```

 Requirements